kimusan/tussh/README.md

   runs in your terminal, and resumes the UI after you disconnect
 - Theme persistence: pick a theme via Ctrl-P palette; TuSSH saves and restores it
 - Add/Edit/Delete host blocks (writes only to primary config)
+- per-host notes that can be markdown formatted
 - Options modal for global extra ssh args and a custom config path
 - Choose client: SSH or Mosh (extra SSH args passed to mosh via `--ssh`)
 - Filter quickly with `/` (type to filter, `Esc` to leave the filter)